harshsaini659/To-Do-List/README.md

 ---

 ### 6. Record-Triggered Flow Automation (Final Solution for validation rule issue)
+Defination- Record-Triggered Flow is a Salesforce automation that runs automatically when a record is created, updated, or deleted.
+It is used to perform actions without any manual user intervention, based on changes in data.

 To improve user experience and automate business logic, the validation rule was removed and replaced with a **Record-Triggered Flow**.